FredHB/fredhb.github.io/docs/about/index.md

         <div class="review-text-part">
             <div class="menu-title">Igli Bajo</div>
                 <p>
                 My name is Igli.
-I am a PhD candidate in Financial Economics at the University of Zürich and the Swiss Finance Institute.
+I am a PhD candidate in Finance at the University of Zürich and the Swiss Finance Institute.
                 </p>
                 <a href="../igli/" class="read-more">read more</a>
         </div>